revaturelabs/sierra/microservices/README.md

 Your IAM user will need the necessary permissions to use CloudFormation.
 You will also need to [setup AWS credentials](https://boto3.readthedocs.io/en/latest/guide/quickstart.html#configuration) on your local workstation.

+## Installation

+Installation instructions will be provided soon.

 ## Development

 ### Setup